 2. One of the Most Popular “Old Towns” in the USA

 Pioneertown is not the only reminder of the bygone days.
 Numerous small towns carry the imprint of the Gold Rush and the period of fearless cowboys.
-Handful of U.S. ghost towns attest to sad reality of the short-lived glory of that time.
+Handful of U.S. ghost towns attest to the sad reality of the short-lived glory of that time.
 Yet Pioneertown, this remarkable old town, thrives up to this day.
 Moreover, crowds of curious travelers visit Pioneertown every day, never objecting to its not entirely authentic roots.

 3. “Living Breathing Movie Set”